-Send Development Approval Submission Pack to your local council authority.
+Send Development Application Submission Pack to your local council authority.
 This will include:

-Send your Kit Home Builder a copy of the Council Approval to Build, and they will start building your kit.
+Send your Kit Home supplier a copy of the Council Approval to Build, and they will start building your kit.
 This may take up to 12 weeks.
-At this stage you will be required to make a second payment to the Kit Home Builder, including a delivery fee.
-Remember they are pre-building your home so be patient and spend time preparing your site (fences, water-tanks, access, rubbish removal, site preparation) and assembling your tools and equipment.
+At this stage you will be required to make a second payment to the Kit Home supplier, including a delivery fee.
+Remember they are pre-building your home so be patient and spend time initiating your development plan, preparing your site (footings or slab, fences, water-tanks, access, rubbish removal, driveways and retaining walls) and assembling your tools and equipment.

 With the delivery are comprehensive home building plans and a step by step kit home building manual.
 Study it hard and keep it clean and dry.
 It will be your bible for the duration of the your venture in building a house.